HOME PAGE SITE MAP CONTACT DAVID

 Itchen College 2006 - former Itchen Grammar School

 If you have been reading through this website, full of my personal memories of growing up in Southampton - especially the musical/comedy side then you may wonder about my school days.
 Many of us do have fond recollections of those formative years but often have blurred reminisces with the passage of time.
 Some kept diaries whilst others moved on through life and probably lost touch with old schoolpals as we leave for whatever life has chosen for us.
-This new page (June 2013) might hopefully jog some more memories of those who were lucky to have attended Itchen Grammar School following the 11 Plus exam, a controversial way of selecting children of mixed intellect to move onto secondary education.
+This new page (from June 2013) might hopefully jog some more memories of those who were lucky to have attended Itchen Grammar School following the 11 Plus exam, a controversial way of selecting children of mixed intellect to move onto secondary education.
 This 'test' was phased out as some thought it caused divisions, merely based on that particular day's attention span plus 'swotting up' before the dreaded challenge, but one could argue that the ensuing years of whatever exams were taken are not far removed?
-However, at that time it was hoped that the brightest students would stay on for 6th Form followed by University and then into whatever occupation or lifestyle they would choose or change track with life's crossroads - some of us stuck at it, whilst others 'dropped out' like me at age of 15.
+However, at that time it was hoped that the brightest students would stay on for 6th Form followed by University and then into whatever occupation or lifestyle they would choose or change track with life's crossroads - some of us stuck at it, whilst others 'dropped out' - like me at age of 15.
 Family background and financial restraints meant that many bright students would not have the chance to pursue higher education with a likely well paid career in front of them or even reach the top of any profession as many former Grammar School children did attain.
 Also, many of the girls might have looked forward to 'settling down' and raising a family as was expected of them before the times of equal opportunity etc - how things change.
 The current Itchen College is one of the most successful in the country with excellent results and you can take a look at:

 I only have vague memories of my years at Itchen Grammar from the intake of 1960 till 1964 as 'pop' music had taken over my life thanks to the Beatles, Stones and many more great groups that were ensuring that the Swinging Sixties were paving the way for the best decade ever.
 Music, fashion, the arts mixed with a growing prosperity, pride in Great Britain and optimism all helped to define this amazing period.
-Many teenagers left school at 15 to start earning some money- maybe £15-20 per week at that time and full employment- you could leave one job in the morning and land another in the afternoon by popping down to the local Labour Exchange or Ministry Of Labour as it was then called.
+Many teenagers left school at 15 to start earning some money- maybe £10-15 per week at that time and full employment- you could leave one job in the morning and land another in the afternoon by popping down to the local Labour Exchange or Ministry Of Labour as it was then called.
 Those who chose to stay were naturally envious of the 'frivolous' types who did leave school and earn some money plus spending it on enjoying themselves at dance halls, record shops, clothes shops and whatever they fancied.
-I am happy to say that I have kept in touch with a few 'Old Issonians' as we are labelled plus hooking up with a few more familiar names and faces in recent years - especially at a great 30th anniversary in 1990 and I share a few photos from that day.
+I am happy to say that I have kept in touch with a few 'Old Issonians' as we are labelled, plus hooking up with a few more familiar names and faces in recent years - especially at a great 30th anniversary in 1990, and I share a few photos from that day.
 Reunited with schoolpals and teachers plus the much respected headteacher Charles 'Sid' Thompson who instilled fear amongst us when knuckling down for studies but turned up in a brightly coloured 'Hawaiian' style shirt and casual trousers!
 The former sports teacher - Dennis Huxtable was also in attendance and became a later principal at the new College.
 He recalled me as we did have a few 'clashes' due to my being useless at sport plus my detentions as I refused to wear a girls' bathing cap in the dreaded outdoor swimming pool at the bottom of the field!
 This because of my long hair at the time (nothing changed ever since) and my mates were really envious that I escaped this ordeal.
-Maybe the first ever swimming pool at any Southampton school but it was akin to child abuse due to being unheated with loads of algae and green slime around!
+Maybe the first ever swimming pool at any Southampton school but it was akin to child abuse due to being unheated with loads of algae and green slime all around!
 Maybe OK on a (rare) hot summer day but absolute torture for anyone to plunge into the freezing water.
 I much preferred the Tennis Courts at the other end of the field, out of sight of the main school buildings surrounded by greenery so providing a nice setting for the usual flirting etc. The transition from grammar school (founded 1906) to college status took place in 1967 as the 11 Plus was phased out amongst other reforms which are still hotly debated to this day.

 1990 Reunion- the class of 1960